Do you collect information from children under the age of 13?

-Whether you’re unsure if the act applies to you, or don’t know the necessary steps to take in order to comply, our informational guide will take you through every nook and cranny to help you protect your business.
+If you’re unsure if this act applies to you, or don’t know how to comply, our COPPA compliance guide will answer your questions and help you protect your business.

-Operator: The Federal Trade Commission considers any online entity that owns or controls personal information or pays for the collection or maintenance of this information to be an “operator.”
+The FTC considers any website or online service that collects or controls personal information, or pays for the collection or maintenance of this information, to be an “operator.”

 - email addresses

 - physical addresses